 Deciding to breed your dog is something that you should discuss with your vet.
 The question of whether to spay or neuter your pet is not always clear-cut.
-Researchers have identified links between an increased risk of health conditions, such as hip dysplasia and certain cancers.
-The chances vary with the breed.
+Researchers have identified links between desexing and an increased risk of health conditions, such as hip dysplasia and certain cancers.1 The chances vary with the breed.

 After all, she must support the lives of the puppies for the approximate 63 days of gestation.
 If you’ve just bought a female pup and you’re uncertain about her status, several telltale signs can let you know for sure how to take care of your dog for the next few weeks.
-Here’s how to tell if a dog is in heat (with pictures):
+Below, we discuss how to tell if a dog is in heat.

 1. Behavioral Changes